villano-lab/ntransporter/README.md

 $ cd build
 ```

-At the time of compilation, the environment must be configured just as one would in trying to build `SuperSim` itself.
+At the time of compilation, the environment must be configured just as one would in trying to build SuperCDMS [`SuperSim`](https://gitlab.com/supercdms/Simulations/supersim).
 For example, if one wishes to run `ntransporter` on Cedar, follow the instructions on [this Confluence page](https://confluence.slac.stanford.edu/display/CDMS/Running+Simulations+on+ComputeCanada#RunningSimulationsonComputeCanada-CompilingSuperSimonCedar), and run the `setup_supersim.sh` script before compiling `ntransporter`.
 This should set all required environment variables.
 One can check if this is successful by checking the value of `CDMS_SUPERSIM`:

 ```
 $ echo $CDMS_SUPERSIM